-SERIAL: SERX: TYPE must be set to SINGLE.
+SERIAL: SERX: TYPE for the appropriate port must be set to SINGLE.
 See Section 5.5 for details.

 The format of the message is set up in the SERIAL: AUT.
 OPT menu.

 The single serial transmission functions are a convenient way to implement simple PLC communications and logging without the complexity of setting up two way communications on the serial ports.